Fred Savage fired from new ‘Wonder Years’ series amid misconduct allegations - NewsBreak

 An anonymous source cited by The Hollywood Reporter said Savage cooperated with the investigation.

 Savage, 45, was an executive producer on the series and directed eight episodes.
 The show, which follows a middle-class Black family in ’60s, debuted in 2021.
-It has not yet been renewed for a second season.‘Leave It to Beaver’ star Tony Dow diagnosed with cancer: ‘Truly heartbreaking’
+It has not yet been renewed for a second season.

 Savage had previously been accused of sexual misconduct on the set of the original “Wonder Years” series in 1993, along with his co-star Jason Hervey.
 A costume designer accused the two of verbal and physical harassment, which the two actors denied, the Los Angeles Times reported at the time.
 Alley Mills, who played the mother of Savage and Hervey’s characters on the series, later claimed the allegations were responsible, in part, for the show’s cancellation.